Co-authored by Hariharan Iyer, Member of the Technical Staff at Qubole.

 - Adding a new instance adds to only the HDFS capacity of a cluster.
 However, some workloads use a lot of local disk capacity.
 For example, when there is a mapper output spill, the addition of a new node does not help.
 Instead, expanding the storage of an instance using EBS volumes does the trick.

 - With upscaling, you can start each instance with a small amount of EBS storage, adding additional storage capacity when needed.
 This avoids the need to over-provision storage for a worst-case scenario.
 Thereby, reducing the cost of running the cluster.

-EBS-based storage upscaling is independent of, and complementary to, the compute-based upscaling.
+EBS-based storage upscaling is independent of and complementary to, compute-based upscaling.
 Storage may be added to existing instances at the same time when instances are being added to accommodate additional compute workload.
 This reduces the risk of running out of space while upscaling.

 How it works

 The bedrock of this solution is the Logical Volume Manager (LVM) feature of Linux.
 LVM lets us do many interesting things with disks.
 For example, dynamic expansion/reduction of storage, caching, striping, etc. Upscaling relies on dynamic expansion.
 Here’s how: